gotchoices/MyCHIPs/doc/Project/Tally_Testing.md

 ## Project Background:
 The [MyCHIPs 1.x protocol](../learn-protocol.md) defines a series of messages that pass back and forth between two parties (Originator and Subject) as they establish a Tally relationship.
+[This document](../learn-network.md) explains how these messages propagate back and forth between peer systems.

 There are established [tests](../work-testing.md) for running the schema through its expected uses.
 Specifically, the file "sch-tally.js" attempts to test each valid state transition.